vuxcode/pr1-project-Noano01/time-report.md

   - Continued with items.

 - 2022-11-09 Worked for about 6 hours.
-  .
-Added a system to show messages.
+  - Added a system to show messages.
   - Mostly finished the system for items.

+- 2022-11-23 maybe?
+Worked for 1 hour 30 minutes.
+  - Forgot to add this last lesson.
+  - Don't remember what I did.